 So often I see moms come in with literally ZERO coping skills, and a partner who is of no help to them.
 They can’t handle the pain or the stress of the delivery.
 They’re basically just FREAKING.
 OUT.

-Normally, if this happened on another unit, they would give that person drugs to help them come down.
+Normally, if this happened on another unit, they would give that person drugs to help them calm down.
 But in labor there isn’t that option as much (because pain meds don’t always fix it).

 Learn how to look at the ugly, help create a relationship that gives you hope and trust in your partner.
-Get prepared and learn some BASIC pain coping techniques (which I have a bonus video on in my course).
+Get prepared and learn some BASIC pain coping techniques (which I have a bonus video on in that course).
 It will pay off HUGE in the long run!

 - About the Author